Joshua Bayes

-Joshua Bayes (1671–1746) was an English Nonconformist minister.
+Joshua Bayes (1671–1746) was an English nonconformist minister.

 Life

-Bayes was son of the Rev. Samuel Bayes, who was ejected by the Act of Uniformity of 1662 from a living in Derbyshire, and after 1662 lived at Manchester until his death.
+Bayes was the son of Joshua Bayes, whose brother was Rev. Samuel Bayes.
+Samuel was ejected by the Act of Uniformity of 1662 from a living in Derbyshire, afterwards residing in Manchester until his death.
 Believed to be born in 1671, he received his entire secular education in the grammar school of his native town, Manchester.
 Being dedicated from his birth to the nonconformist ministry, he was placed under the tuition of Richard Frankland, of Attercliffe in Yorkshire, on 15 Nov.
 1686.

 On the conclusion of his course he proceeded to London, and was admitted for "examination" by a number of the elder ministers "according to the practice of the times".
 He was ordained preacher of the gospel and minister on 22 June 1694.
 This—the first public ordination amongst dissenters in the city after the Act of Uniformity—took place in the meeting-house of Samuel Annesley in Little St. Helens.
 There were six candidates, one of whom was Edmund Calamy.

 It appears that young Bayes served the churches around London as a kind of itinerant or evangelist for some years.
 But about 1706 he settled at St. Thomas's meeting-house, Southwark, as assistant to John Sheffield, one of the most original of the later puritan writers.
 This engagement requiring his attendance only in the morning of each Sunday, he also acted as assistant to Christopher Taylor at Leather Lane.

 When Matthew Henry died, leaving his Commentary unfinished, its completion was entrusted to a select number of Presbyterian divines, including Bayes, to whom was assigned the Epistle to the Galatians.
 The continuation has never secured the unique acceptance of Matthew Henry's own writing, but the "Galatians" is among the best of the supplements.

 With Taylor of Leather Lane dying in 1723, Bayes, his assistant, was invited to succeed him.
 Accordingly he resigned the morning service at St. Thomas's.
 Subsequently he himself appointed ‘assistants’, first John Cornish, and next his own son, Thomas Bayes.
 Dr. Calamy's death in 1732 caused a vacancy in the Merchants' lectureship at Salters' Hall, and Bayes was chosen to succeed him.

 In 1735 he associated himself with a number of divines in a course of lectures—also delivered at Salters' Hall—against popery.
 His own subject was "The Church of Rome's Doctrine and Practice with relation to the Worship of God in an unknown tongue".
 He died on 24 April 1746, and was buried in Bunhill Fields.